• Skip to primary navigation

 Description

-Moist, tender, and heavenly raspberry muffins topped with crusted sugar and baked to absolute perfection.
+Moist, tender, and heavenly raspberry muffins topped with coarse sugar and baked to absolute perfection.
 This easy recipe will become an instant family favorite.

 Ingredients